zackad-vault/offmar/README.md

-# offmar
+# Manga Reader Offline
-userscript for reading manga/view image locally
+userscript for reading manga/view image locally in strip way.

+## Known Issue
+**NOT** yet work on Firefox.